testcontainers/tc-guide-getting-started-with-testcontainers-for-java/README.md

 # Getting started with Testcontainers for Java

-This is sample code for [Getting started with Testcontainers for Java](https://testcontainers.com/guides/getting-started-with-testcontainers-for-java) guide.
+This is sample code build on the  [Getting started with Testcontainers for Java](https://testcontainers.com/guides/getting-started-with-testcontainers-for-java) guide.

 ## 1. Setup Environment
-Make sure you have Java 8+ and a [compatible Docker environment](https://www.testcontainers.org/supported_docker_environment/) installed.
+Make sure you have Java 17+ and a [compatible Docker environment](https://www.testcontainers.org/supported_docker_environment/) installed.
-If you are going to use Maven build tool then make sure Java 17+ is installed.

 For example: